sgillihan/fenwick_sports_tracker/README.md

   *	Total miles from mm/dd/yyyy to mm/dd/yyyy for Athlete A
   *	Total time from mm/dd/yyyy to mm/dd/yyyy for Athlete A
   *	Average pace from mm/dd/yyyy to mm/dd/yyyy for Athlete A
-  *	Given time period mm/dd/yyyy to mm/dd/yyyy, provide mileage leader, time leader, and average pace leader out of existing athletes
+  *	Given time period mm/dd/yyyy to mm/dd/yyyy, provide mileage total, time total, and average pace for existing athletes

 ## Compiling and Running